-The applied arts and science program is a unique opportunity that allows students to customize their own degree.
+The Applied Arts and Sciences program is a unique opportunity that allows students to customize their own degree.
 This major is ideal for individuals who have previous college-level learning, for current students who are interested in changing majors and becoming multidisciplinary, or for those who want to advance their career skills and expertise in several areas of knowledge.

 $936 per credit hour (2017-18 AY)